techidaily/site-fox-access/source/_posts/updated-2024-approved-selecting-the-top-infinite-storage-providers.md

 Just like a Dropbox Advanced Plan, Box unlimited storage service is not an unlimited free storage.
 Indeed, the unlimited storage plan price, the cheapest is Business plan which cost $20 per month for each user.
 You can also get it annually for $15 for each user which lets you save about 25%.

-## Part3: Best unlimited cloud storage for photos and videos

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mMYEK2gtY5c?si=ytxNz_JHZkTrwb4b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part3: Best unlimited cloud storage for photos and videos

 ### 1\.
 Flickr Pro

 ![flickr illustration](https://images.wondershare.com/filmora/article-images/2022/11/flickr.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Flickr does have a free plan, but users can only post up to 1000 photos.
 Given that most of us take pictures daily, this doesn't seem like a very generous offer.
 If you want unlimited storage, you'll need to upgrade to Flickr Pro, which costs money.
 Therefore, you can subscribe monthly for $8.49 or annually for $80.04\.
 If you join the annual plan, you gain access to amazing bonuses, such as two free months of Adobe Creative Cloud subscription.